naugtur/brikwars-zombie/index.md

 >This is ZOMB, the longest-running un-undead broadcast this part of state.
 Are you alive?
 Are you willing to help?

 The characters need to help the local media outlet, a solo operation ran by an almost insane hermit, also being the last hope of journalism in this zombie-infested land.
-The build should consist of equal parts of open space (a desert or a kind of wasteland) and city ruins.

 - Get the gear from a destroyed TV vehicle (bonus tools or car parts, should you need them in a long run for campaign play)
-- Take the gear to the Journalist so that he repairs it and gives you a ready antenna module and instructions
+- Take the gear to the Journalist, he repairs it and gives you an antenna module
-- Install the antenna module on the right spot, which happens to be the most dangerous one (should be the highest point on your build or a special location picked before the game)
+- Install the antenna module on the right spot, which happens to be the most dangerous one (should be the highest point on your build or a special location)

 Plot twist: the construction breaks under the character(s) trying to install the device.
 They fall, possibly get hurt (one wound each), roll for zombie presence again if necessary and have to start over with putting the antenna module in place.